bredelings/BAli-Phy/doc/developer/cpp.md

 constants in conditional expressions, or macro expansion in Haskell bodies.
 These forms produce explicit diagnostics when encountered in active directives.

+The CPP switches are global Haskell compiler options.
+For `run`, place them before the program filename, as in `bali-phy --cpp run Model.hs`; arguments after the filename belong to the Haskell program.
+For `test-module`, place them before the module filename.

 `--cpp` enables preprocessing for every source module.
 Otherwise, a module must have a leading `{-# LANGUAGE CPP #-}` pragma. `--cpp-define` and `--cpp-undefine` configure the macro environment but do not enable CPP.
 All